Meet your Trust Board

 I have recently taken early retirement after working for more than 40 years in banking where my emphasis was on customer service, office organisation, honesty and efficiency.

 Since retiring I have been working on the capital structure of the Club, using my banking knowledge to good effect as we sought to raise funds against the assets, which under the restructure in 2012, came into the ownership of Frank Adams Legacy Limited.

+I listen to many fans views both on matchdays and also via social media.
 I aim to represent all fans and bring to the Trust Board balanced opinions and their views plus a good understanding of financial matters and customer service, all based on experiences in life, work and as a WWFC loyal and passionate supporter.